Kauai Things To Do

 Kauai is composed of 5 distinct areas with most visitors going to Poipu Beach and Princeville.
 There are also nice resorts and accommodations to be found in Lihue, Waimea and Kapa’a.
 The Poipu area is the driest area of the island and you will find the most resort accommodations here.

 If you are planning on travelling to Kauai try Hotwire for your accommodations.
 We have used them for years and have saved thousands of dollars.
 They are hotel room aggregators and get the rock bottom prices.
 But, it is a leap of faith, as you don’t know the name of the property until you book and pay.
 You select the star rating; 1-5 and the area that you want to stay.
 Hotwire gives you examples of what you may get but it is a spin of the wheel.
-We have always been more than happy with anyplace we stayed that we booked through Hotwire and we have booked dozens of hotel rooms through them.
+We have always been more than happy with every place we stayed that we booked through Hotwire and we have booked dozens of hotel rooms through them.
 You can also book flights and car rentals through Hotwire.

 Hotwire Will Find Your Perfect Accommodation